paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2012-02-26-responsive_summit.md

 date: '2012-02-26 23:21:55 +0000'
 location: Brighton, England
 excerpt: Last week I was invited to Responsive Summit, a face-to-face discussion about Responsive Web Design.
 We talked about what we've learnt so far, the problems we're continuing to face and things we'd like to change.
 And no, I didn't get the Dr. Strangelove reference either.
-image:
-  src: 2012/02/responsive_summit.jpg
+image: 2012/02/responsive_summit.jpg
-  caption: Scene from Dr. Strangelove
 tags:
   - Web
   - Responsive design
   - Responsive Summit
 discussion: closed
 ---
+{% include figure.html
+  caption="Scene from Dr. Strangelove" src="2012/02/responsive_summit.jpg"
+  class="u-bleed"
+%}

 Last week I was invited to [Responsive Summit][1], a face-to-face discussion about Responsive Web Design.
 We talked about what we've learnt so far, the problems we're continuing to face and things we'd like to change.
 And no, I didn't get the [Dr. Strangelove][2] reference either.

 Whilst some disliked the perceived exclusivity, I found it encouraging that [Chris][3], [Josh][4] and [Alex][5] were able to arrange such a meet-up in just 6 days.
 Blogging about our thoughts and experiences is better than pithy tweets, but sharing them in person?
 That's better still.